 Treated effluent from a secondary treatment unit should meet SPDES permit limits.
-Typical permit limits for surface discharge are provided in Tables B-4A and B. For systems discharging to an STS with a design flow range of 400 to 1,500 gpd, NYSDEC strongly recommends the use of filters/screens and enhanced treatment units certified by NSF International Inc.'s Standards 46 and 40, respectively, or by an equivalent certification system.
+For systems discharging to an STS with a design flow range of 400 to 1,500 gpd, NYSDEC strongly recommends the use of filters/screens and enhanced treatment units certified by NSF International Inc.'s Standards 46 and 40, respectively, or by an equivalent certification system.
 For systems discharging greater than 1,500 gpd to an STS, multiple NSF-certified systems or another treatment technology chosen from these Design Standards, Ten States Standards or TR-16 may be used.